Large fireworks warehouse in Liuyang — factory-direct wholesale supply chain

 Once you have a direct factory, private label is the obvious next step.
 Your logo, your artwork, your brand on the carton — and the customer can't cross-shop the SKU against anyone else.
 Branded assortments typically sell for 15–30% more than the same unbranded product.

-Most Liuyang factories carry this free of charge on standard MOQs because they already run an in-house art department.
-You're paying the same factory price; you're just charging more at retail.
-Custom effects — unique color sequences, branded finale cakes — are available once you hit one or two containers of a given SKU.
+Most Liuyang factories include the private-label artwork and printing free of charge once you meet the standard per-SKU minimum, because they already run an in-house art department — you pay the same factory price and simply charge more at retail.
+Just budget a one-time printing plate on the first run and confirm the per-SKU minimum in writing.
+Custom effects — unique color sequences, branded finale cakes — are the bigger step: that's OEM, available once you commit one or two containers of a given SKU, and because it's a new device it can need its own certification.
+Our private-label & OEM guide walks through both.

 Protecting Yourself on Quality